jp-x-g/wegweiser/README.md

 Invoked like this: `python3 tsv_to_wikitable.py uglytext.txt nicetable.txt`
 Supplying one argument (just the input file) will write, by default, to `output.txt`.
 Supplying no arguments will parse `input.txt` and write to `output.txt`.

-## purger.py

-Purges a list of Wikipedia page titles,